link1905/system-design-101/content/docs/design-patterns/distributed-job-patterns.md

 ### Streaming

 The streaming pattern is straightforward.
-Jobs are executed with the assistance of an event stream, requiring the continuous maintenance of worker services that pull and process events.
+Jobs are executed with the assistance of an event stream, requiring the continuous maintenance of worker services that consume and process events.
-This pattern enables near-realtime adaptation, as events are processed almost immediately after they are generated.
+This pattern enables **near-realtime adaptation**, as events are processed almost immediately after they are generated.

 ```d2
 grid-columns: 3